electricaio/web/README.md

 1. Components - Reusable, simple, generic components (e.g buttons, fonts, and basic layout containers)
 1. Modules - Specific implementations of generic components.
 Includes container components and connects to the redux store.
 1. Pages - Where all your pages go.
 Pages should be very plain and only contain a few sub-components that define your pages
 1. Redux - All actions and reducers.
 The state tree is structured by context.
-For example `api-keys`, `connector-hub`, `auth`
+For example `api-keys`, `api-hub`, `auth`

 ### Component Library